Arction/lcjs-example-0202-ohlcPlotAutomaticPacking/README.md

 // Multiple points at once.
 series.add([
     { x: 55, y: 60 },
-    { x: 60, y: 62},
+    { x: 60, y: 62 },
-    { x: 65, y: 65}
+    { x: 65, y: 65 },
 ])
 ```

 ## Packing logic

-Supplied points are packed by columns, within which the Y-values are mapped to open, high, low and close -values, which are used to draw *OHLCFigures*.
+Supplied points are packed by columns, within which the Y-values are mapped to open, high, low and close -values, which are used to draw _OHLCFigures_.

-[//]: # "IMPORTANT: The assets will not show before README.md is built - relative path is different!"
+[//]: # 'IMPORTANT: The assets will not show before README.md is built - relative path is different!'

 ![](./assets/ohlcPacking.png)